DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

-When it comes to cord blood preservation, the focus often narrows down to the final stage: freezing the sample.
+When it comes to cord blood preservation, the focus often shifts solely to the final stage: the freezing of the sample.
 But what truly makes a difference happens much earlier: the PROCESSING of the biological material (blood, cord, and placenta).

 It is during this phase that the sample is processed, tested, and prepared for cryopreservation.